philrz/zed-datasource/README.md

 ## Installation

-As it's a prototype, these installation instructions effectively show how to get the plugin running in a way that would allow for its further development.
+As the plugin has not yet been signed and distributed, these installation instructions effectively show how to get the plugin running in a way that would allow for its further development.
 The instructions below show how to do this with macOS.

 1. Install Grafana and needed development tools